-Ongoing physical and emotional stress can cause the adrenal glands to make improper amounts of the stress hormone cortisol.
-This may manifest as symptoms of anxiety, depression, poor memory and difficulty focusing.
-Using a 4-point cortisol and DHEA test, we can evaluate adrenal health and determine if it plays a role in your symptoms.
+Ongoing physical and emotional stress can result in the adrenal glands producing too little or too much of the stress hormone, cortisol.
+This may manifest into symptoms of anxiety, depression, poor memory and difficulty focusing.
+Using a 4-point cortisol/DHEA test, we can rule in/out adrenal issues as a cause of symptoms.

 Exposure to heavy metals such as lead, mercury, arsenic, cadmium and tin can result in psychological and neurological problems.
-Lead piping and paint, mercury dental amalgams, fish consumption, eating canned foods and cosmetics are some of the sources of exposure.
-If a toxicity is suspected, we offer a urine test that detects the presence of heavy metals that can lead to targeted therapies.
+Lead piping and paint, mercury dental amalgams, fish consumption, eating canned foods and cosmetics are some of the sources of heavy metals in our daily life.
+Signs and symptoms may include irritability, anxiety, nervousness, shakiness, difficulty concentrating, headaches, confusion and psychotic behavior.
+We can diagnose heavy metal toxicity with a urine test.

 Single nucleotide polymorphisms (SNPs) are small changes in your hereditary DNA.
 In some people these minute differences can greatly affect mood and behavior.
 Family history of similar symptoms may indicate you have a SNP.
 Examples of SNPs are:

 - MTHFR is a key enzyme involved in serotonin, dopamine, and catecholamine production.

 - COMT is the enzyme responsible for degradation of catecholamines.
 If COMT is not metabolizing properly, catecholamines will build up, potentially leading to aggression, anxiety and anger.